 Today, this is more and more rare, even among systems that call themselves decoupled.
 A lot of systems can still do this, but it’s not the preferred way of delivering content anymore.

 The fact is, things need to happen in the delivery tier.
 There’s a reason we no longer code static HTML files in FrontPage – because a decade or so ago, we decided we wanted our Web pages to do things.
 They suddenly had to act like databases, react to the user, be searched, allow personalization, and all those other great things.
 This can’t be done with static HTML.
-(There’s a reason why ASP, PHP, CGI et. al. were invented, after all.)
+(There’s a reason why things like ASP, PHP, CGI were invented, after all.)

 (One other challenge with decoupling we’re not going to talk about much is what to do with user-generated content.
 Some content, like comments, for instance, is created in the delivery tier.
 When you’re decoupled, you need to somehow push that content “backwards” to your repository if you want it managed.
 Pure or not, figuring this out is tricky in a decoupled environment.)